- Start dateSeptember 2018

-The programme is ideal for those from diverse academic backgrounds who wish to extend and develop their prior experiences through visual communication.
-Students on the course have previously studied subjects from molecular genetics to English, architecture to textiles, micro-biology to fine art and product design to geography.
-The course is a confidence-building bridge to Masters study as well as providing the foundations for professional career development.
+The programme is ideal for those from diverse academic backgrounds who wish to extend and develop their prior experience through visual communication.
+Students on the course have previously studied subjects from molecular genetics to English.
+The course is a confidence-building bridge to master's study as well as providing the foundations for professional career development.

 You can expect to become part of a unique learning community made up of staff, guest speakers and fellow students from a diverse range of creative disciplines and cultures.
 Through tutorials, set and self-initiated projects, workshops and group discussions, you will gain a deeper understanding of the design process that will enhance your practice.
 Visual language and grammar, typographic hierarchy, symbol design, graphic representation, identity and information visualisation are just some of the areas you will explore.

 Personal projects will provide you with a foundation in the principles of visual communication whilst engaging with postgraduate level research methods and conceptual development.
 Examples of personal projects include: mapping directional devices in the city; the promotion of a typeface; visual analysis of people flow and visual surveys of lettering.